lukepuplett/notes/evm/mastering-ethereum.md

 - A simple Python implementation is printed on page 283.
 Due to name normalization THIS has the same hash as this.
 Use names compatible with old DNS; 64 characters per label where full name < 255.
 - Root node owner is 4 of 7 multisig for TLD creation.
 - Resolvers are contracts that can ensure queries like what Swarm address is the entrypoint for a dapp, what address receives payments to the dapp, or what the hash of the app is (for verifying its integrity).

+##### Middle Layer: The .eth Nodes

+- Upgradable, .eth domain distributed via a Vickrey Auction (sealed-bids revealed together but winner pays second-highest-price).
+- System is actually quite complex because its taking place on a public blockchain, all explained on page 285.

+##### Top Layer: The Deeds

+- Simple top contract holds the funds, your bid just gets locked for at least 1 year.
+Like a buyback.
+ENS makes a new deed contract for every new name so as to reduce/spread risk of attack/bugs.
+Manage/add subdomains via https://manager.ens.domains
 -